bluedudexoo/barbarian-focused-path/README.md

 ## Defensive Hearth
-- Beginning at the 14th level, your Warm Glow effect's range increases to 20 feet.
-Additionally, while affected by your Warm Glow, allies gain 1d6 fire damage on all melee attacks.
+- Beginning at the 14th level, your Warm Glow effect's range increases to 15 feet.
+Additionally, while affected by your Warm Glow, allies gain advantage on strength and constitution saving throws and ability checks.